 - Menu Components like MenuBar, MegaMenu, Breadcrumb, TabMenu.

 - Charts Like Bar, Radar, Pie, Line, Doughnut.

 - Advanced Components like Galleria, Drag and Drop, Progress Bar, Captcha.

-At Flatlogic we develop admin dashboard templates and React Native templates.
-We are listed among Top 20 Web Development companies from Belarus and Lithuania.
-During the last 6 years, we have successfully completed more than 30 big projects for small startups and large enterprises.
+At Flatlogic, we develop admin dashboard templates and React Native templates.
+We are listed among the Top 20 Web Development companies from Belarus and Lithuania.
+Over the last 6 years, we have successfully completed more than 30 big projects for small startups and large enterprises.
 As a team, we always have a deep desire to help our clients.